-The subject site is located at the northwest corner of Cedar Avenue and Orange Street in Bloomington, an unincorporated area of San Bernardino County, California.
-The site is bounded to the north by a railroad easement, to the east by Cedar Avenue, to the south by Orange Street, and to the west by Linden Avenue.
+The subject site is located at the northeast corner of Cedar Avenue and Orange Street in Bloomington, an unincorporated area of San Bernardino County, California.
+The site is bounded to the north by a railroad easement, to the east by Vine Street, to the south by Orange Street, and to the west by Cedar Avenue.
 The general location of the site is illustrated on the Site Location Map, included as Plate 1 in Appendix A of this report.

-The site consists of an irregular shaped parcel, 20± acres in size.
-The site is currently vacant and undeveloped except for the remnants of two unmaintained asphaltic concrete roads, both of which trend north-south, a concrete slab in the center of the site with dimensions of approximately 20 feet by 20 feet, and foundations of a former building with dimensions of approximately 45 feet by 36 feet.
-Smaller portions of concrete slabs are also present in the eastern portion of the site.
-One of these roads appears to be coincident with the alignment of Orchard Street, if the alignment of Orchard Street were projected north of Orange Street.
-The second abandoned road appears to coincide with the alignment of Magnolia Street, which terminates on the north side of the Interstate 10 Freeway, if this alignment were to be projected south of Interstate 10.
-Both of these roads extend southward from the northern property line and terminate north of the side walk on the north side of Orange Street.
+The site consists of an irregular shaped parcel, 9.8± acres in size.
+The site is currently vacant and undeveloped except for the remains of two unmaintained asphaltic concrete roads.
+One of these roads, Church Street, trends north-south through the center of the site; the other road, Park Street, trends east-west.
+These roads intersect in the center of the site, and neither road extends beyond the limits of the property.
 Both roads are in poor condition with numerous large cracks.
 Ground surface cover throughout the site generally consists of exposed soil with sparse to moderate native grass and weed growth.
-Occasional trees are scattered throughout the central portion of the site.
+A few trees are present in the northern portion of the site.